Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Conclusion

 \section{Conclusion}

 In summary, we've proposed the first description of VSAs explicitly using categorical language, to the best of our knowledge.
-We are certain that other researchers already have the categorical tools to refine our proposed definition and invite comments and critiques of this nature.
-We also provide many directions for future work in the hopes that this work is just a first step towards a truly comprehensive categorical foundation of VSAs.
-If successful, this would reveal an abundance of possible ways to generalise VSAs.
+We then generalise from vectors to co-presheaves, and use Kan extensions to guide us our choice of bind and bundle operations.
+We suspect that other researchers already have the categorical tools to refine our proposed formalisation and invite comments and critiques of this nature.
+We also provide directions for future work in the hope that this work is just a first step towards a more comprehensive categorical foundation of VSAs.